Memory-free Online Change-point Detection: A Novel Neural Network Approach: Discussion

 In this section, we analyze the performance of ALACPD in detecting changes in human activities.
-For this purpose, we use Human Activity Recognition (HAR) dataset from UCI data repository \footnote{\url{https://archive.ics.uci.edu/}} \cite{anguita2013public}.
+For this purpose, we use the Human Activity Recognition (HAR) dataset from the UCI data repository \footnote{\url{https://archive.ics.uci.edu/}} \cite{anguita2013public}.
 This dataset is the observations of $30$ subjects performing $6$ activities, including walking, standing, laying, and sitting.
 The data was recorded by a smartphone connected to the subjects' bodies.
 This time series has 561 dimensions and 7352 training samples.
 Therefore, it is a good benchmark to measure the performance of the algorithms on complex multi-dimensional changes.

 We perform unsupervised CPD with ALACPD on the HAR dataset and measure its performance in detecting changes between various activities.
-The change-point labels are the time steps where we observe a change in the activity.
+The change point labels are the time steps where we observe a change in the activity.
 We compare the results with its main competitor, BOCPD\footnote{We have also tried to run BOCPDMS on this dataset; however, the running time exceeded our considered time limit (6 hours), and we were not able to get the results.}.
 The results are depicted in Table \ref{tab:har_results}.
 On the HAR dataset, ALACPD has a higher Covering and F1-score (for various error margins $M$) than BOCPD.
-As seen in the F1-score results, BOCPD recalls fewer true change-points than ALACPD while being more precise in detecting those locations.
-Overall, F1-score, which shows the trade-off between precision and recall, for ALACPD is higher than BOCPD.
+As seen in the F1-score results, BOCPD recalls fewer true change points than ALACPD while being more precise in detecting those locations.
+Overall, the F1-score, which shows the trade-off between precision and recall, for ALACPD is higher than BOCPD.

-Next, we elaborate on the detected change-points by ALACPD on the HAR dataset.
-We compute the recall ($M=5$) for each type of change-points separately.
-By type of change-point, we refer to the type of activity changes.
+Next, we elaborate on the detected change points by ALACPD on the HAR dataset.
+We compute the recall ($M=5$) for each type of change point separately.
+By type of change point, we refer to the type of activity changes.
 These changes in the HAR dataset, along with their number and corresponding recall for ALACPD are summarized in Table \ref{tab:activity}.
 From Table \ref{tab:activity}, it can be observed that ALACPD is good at finding the changes related to walking except walking from downstairs to upstairs ($R=0.31$).
 Besides, detecting changes related to sitting is also difficult for ALACPD.
 While BOCPD fails at finding changes for the sitting-related activities (activity changes $6$ and $7$) with $ recall <0.1$, ALACPD achieves $0.67$ and $0.42$ on these activities, respectively.